For god’s sake, please don’t get a Bowflex! They don’t work well, and they are always relegated to coat racks before long.

 The best kind of rack is a power rack.
 Why power?
 I don’t know, that’s just what they call it.
 You walk into it and you’re sort of surrounded.
 It still gives you enough space to do the freeweight barbell exercises, but if you should fail or fall over, it will catch the bar if it falls down, forwards, OR backwards.
 It’s got you covered.
 Very little can happen to you that way.
 It’s not even a mishap.
 You breathe a sigh of relief, unload the weight plates, move the barbell back up, and try again.
 An idiot could do that over and over and be able to walk away.
 And lots of us are idiots.

-The other type is generally called a half rack.
+The other type is generally called a half rack (or squat stand).
 It’s simpler and doesn’t always have safety bars.

 Just get a power rack.
 But if you’re digging for more information, see: Choosing Between a Power Rack and Half Rack.